jdcrown/mulch/README.md

 4. create and activate your new environment

-    `conda env create -n mulch -f environment.yml` `conda activate mulch`
+    `conda env create -n mulch -f environment.yml`

+    `conda activate mulch`

 ### Configure it

-Copy the `settings.ini.sample` file a new one called `settings.ini`
+Copy the `settings.ini.sample` file to a new one called `settings.ini`

 #### Get the key and secret from quickbooks
-1. Go to https://developer.intuit.com/app/developer/playground and click on `T581 Mulch Sandbox`
+1. Go to https://developer.intuit.com/app/developer/playground and click on *T581 Mulch Sandbox*
 2. Copy the `client id` and `client secret` into the settings.ini file under the SANDBOX section
 3. On the webpage, click all check boxes, then click `Get Authorization Code`, then click `Get Tokens`
 4. Scroll all the way down to the section **Refresh access token** and copy the `Refresh Token` into your `settings.ini` file in the same section.

 This token should be good for 24 hours.
 If it expires, you may need to do this over again.

-Repeat 1-4 for the **production** secrets, but we will test this working first.
+Repeat 1-4 for the **production** secrets, but we will test this working with *sandbox* first.

 #### Get the key from your square site

+This app will only read data from production.
+It will not write to it.

 1. Go to your square developer site: https://developer.squareup.com/apps
 2. Click the plus box to *create an application*.
 Name the application.
 3. Click open and choose `production` at the top.
 Copy the **production access token** and add this to the **settings.ini** file

 #### Configure remaining default items in your settings.ini file
-* DryRun = yes; use this to enable a dry run to the sandbox quickbooks account first.
-Highly recommended.
 * AutoCreateCustomers = yes; This will autocreate customers that are missing.
 But the software will prompt first.
 * DefaultDonationProduct = Donation - T581
 * Logging = INFO; Set this to DEBUG if you want verbos logging